eBardX/XestiMonitors/README.md

 ### <a name="foundation_monitors">Foundation Monitors</a>

-XestiMonitors provides ten monitors wrapping [`Foundation` notifications][wrapped_foundation_notifications]:
+XestiMonitors provides eleven monitors wrapping [`Foundation` notifications][wrapped_foundation_notifications]:

 * [BundleClassLoadMonitor][bundle_class_load_monitor] to monitor a bundle for dynamic loads of classes. *(iOS, macOS, tvOS, watchOS)*
+* [ExtensionHostMonitor][extension_host_monitor] monitors an extension context
+  for changes to the runtime state of the extension’s host app.
+  *(iOS, tvOS, watchOS)*
 * [MetadataQueryMonitor][metadata_query_monitor] to monitor a metadata query for changes to its results. *(iOS, macOS, tvOS, watchOS)*
 * [PortMonitor][port_monitor] to monitor a port for changes to its validity.